Dishwashing: Dishwashing appliances

 A dishwasher is a machine for cleaning dishware and cutlery automatically.
-Unlike manual dishwashing, which relies largely on physical scrubbing to remove soiling, the mechanical dishwasher cleans by spraying hot water, typically between 45 and 75 C, at the dishes, with lower temperatures used for delicate items.
+Utilizing the Sinner's circle, modern mechanical dishwashers clean by spraying hot water, typically between 45 and 75 C, at the dishes (with lower temperatures used for delicate items) for longer periods of time (as opposed to manual wishing, which uses cooler water and more manual scrubbing).

 A mix of water and dishwasher detergent is pumped to one or more rotating spray arms, blasting the dishes with the cleaning mixture.
-The mixture is recirculated to save water and energy.
+The mixture is recirculated to save water and energy, and can be improved with the use of a prewash.
 Often there is a pre-rinse, which may or may not include detergent, and the water is then drained.
-This is followed by the main wash with fresh water and detergent.
+This is followed by the main wash with fresh water and dispensed detergent.
 Once the wash is finished, the water is drained, more hot water enters the tub by means of an electro-mechanical solenoid valve, and the rinse cycle(s) begin.
 After rinsing finishes the water is drained again, the dishes are dried using one of several drying methods.
 Typically a rinse-aid, a chemical to reduce surface tension of the water, is used to reduce water spots from hard water or other reasons.

 In addition to domestic units, industrial dishwashers are available for use in commercial establishments such as hotels and restaurants, where many dishes must be cleaned.
 Washing is conducted with temperatures of 65–71 C and sanitation is achieved by either the use of a booster heater that will provide an 82 C "final rinse" temperature or through the use of a chemical sanitizer.